mobiletoly/moviex-backend/README.md

 - You need Go tools to be available on your computer: https://go.dev/doc/install

 - Moviex code requires **protobuf** compiler to generate Go files from protobuf schemas.
 Follow this link to find out how to install protobuf on your computer: https://grpc.io/docs/languages/go/quickstart/ <br>
-If you are on Mac and have brew install you can easily do it by entering this commands:
+If you are on Mac and have brew installed - you can easily do it by entering these commands:
     ```shell
     $ brew install protobuf
     $ go install google.golang.org/protobuf/cmd/protoc-gen-go@latest